databricks/lilac/docs/datasets/dataset_query.md

 Output:

 ```
+[{
-[{'text': "I can't believe that those praising this movie herein aren't thinking of some other film.
+  'text': "I can't believe that those praising this movie herein aren't thinking of some other film.
 I was prepared for the possibility that this would be awful, but the script (or lack thereof) makes for a film that's also pointless.
 On the plus side, the general level of craft on the part of the actors and technical crew is quite competent, but when you've got a sow's ear to work with you can't make a silk purse.
 Ben G fans should stick with just about any other movie he's been in.
 Dorothy S fans should stick to Galaxina.
 Peter B fans should stick to Last Picture Show and Target.
-Fans of cheap laughs at the expense of those who seem to be asking for it should stick to Peter B's amazingly awful book, Killing of the Unicorn.", 'label': 'neg'}]
+Fans of cheap laughs at the expense of those who seem to be asking for it should stick to Peter B's amazingly awful book, Killing of the Unicorn.",
+  'label': 'neg'}]
 ```

 #### `searches`